JLsy319/pkm_lecture0529/README.md

 [Marker from VikParuchuri](https://github.com/VikParuchuri/marker)

-For conda user to try marker, install it with
+For conda user to try `marker`, install it with the following commands.

 ```shell
 conda create --name marker